crystallabs/virtualtime/README.md

 ```

 Matching VTs to VTs with timezones is also possible, as long as they are in the same timezone; otherwise a runtime error is thrown, as already mentioned above under "Unsupported Comparisons".

+## Durations

+VirtualTime objects are not designed or intended to represent durations.

+While this may seem possible at first, for example by specifying
+`#hour = 11..13`, it is not generally viable because there is no way to
+define a duration of e.g. 2.5 hours from 11:00 to 13:30.

+For such higher level constructs, see https://github.com/crystallabs/virtualdate.

 ## Tests